How Much Do Your Services Cost?

 I enjoy the informality I have with my clients.
 Getting good legal help shouldn't ever feel like it slows you down.
 My services are just a phone call, face time, Skype, email, or text message away.
 I may not always have an immediate answer, but I can usually start looking into an issue right away while you get back to doing something to make your business successful.
-Of course, some clients appreciate it when I visit their office, and I am happy to do that as well.
+Of course, some clients appreciate it when I visit their office and meet their team, and I am happy to do that as well.

 If I Sign-Up As a Client and Call You For Help, What Happens Next?

-I think of my approach to what happens next as the legal equivalent of a carpenter’s advice to “measure twice, and cut once."
+I think of my approach as the legal equivalent of a carpenter’s advice to “measure twice, and cut once."

 First, I don't assume the type and amount of legal work that will or will not be required to solve a client's issue.
 Instead, I help my clients calmly and thoughtfully consider and assess the unique circumstances of each situation.
-Talking through an issue helps clarify the underlying business goals and identify the potential risks.
+Talking through an issue helps clarify your own underlying business goals and identify the real potential risks.

-Next, once that clarity is achieved, the type and amount of legal work required becomes apparent, and what kind of sound business strategy that might work (with or without legal intervention).
-If legal help is required, we will discuss a cost estimate and agree on a timeline for deliverables.
+Once that clarity is achieved, the type and amount of legal work required becomes apparent, and often a sound business strategy may be considered, with or without legal intervention.
+If legal help is needed, we will discuss a cost estimate and agree on a timeline for deliverables.
 Then you can get back to work - and hopefully with a lot less worries.

 Do You Accept Litigation Matters?

 I litigate on behalf of both companies and individuals, but am selective about the cases I agree to handle.
-I started as a litigator before I focused my practice on the more non-litigation needs of businesses.
-When my clients require representation in court, however, or when the right new case presents itself, I am willing and able to bring or defend lawsuits in both state and federal court, advocate at mediations, and represent clients in arbitrations.
-I also have the unique experience of having served as an in-house attorney, so I can offer my clients who might be dealing with multiple simultaneous litigation matters the efficiency of communicating with a single point-of-contact for all of their legal needs.
+I started as a litigator before I focused my practice on the more proactive legal needs of businesses.
+When my clients require representation in court, however, or when the right case presents itself, I am willing and able to bring or defend lawsuits in both state and federal court, advocate at mediations, and represent clients in arbitrations.
+I also have the unique experience of having served as in-house general counsel, and can offer my clients who may be dealing with multiple simultaneous litigation matters the efficiency of communicating with a single point-of-contact.

 I've Been Fired or Treated Unfairly at Work - Do You Represent Individuals?

-Yes, although most of my work involves representing business, I do help people who have been fired or have had other adverse employment actions taken against them.
-I have represented employees in claims involving sexual harassment, disability discrimination under the ADA (Americans with Disabilities Act), pregnancy discrimination, gender discrimination, retaliation for requesting or taking FMLA (Family and Medical Leave Act) leave, allegations of improper conduct, whistleblower retaliation, and many other types of employment scenarios.
-Representing both employers and employees allows me to see both sides of a case and litigate more effectively and efficiently.
-If you would like to discuss your situation and see if I can help, please contact me today.
+Yes.
+Although most of my work involves representing business, I do help individuals who have been unlawfully terminated or have had other adverse employment actions taken against them.
+I have represented plaintiffs in claims involving sexual harassment, disability discrimination under the ADA (Americans with Disabilities Act), pregnancy discrimination, gender discrimination, retaliation for requesting or taking FMLA (Family and Medical Leave Act) leave, allegations of other improper conduct, whistleblower retaliation, and many other types of employment scenarios.
+I believe my having represented both employers and employees allows me to see both sides of a case and litigate more effectively.
+If you would like to discuss your situation to see if I can help, please contact me today.